Thomas-Upfield/CIPs/cip-drep-metadata/drep-metadata-cip.md

 - The team authoring this metadata MUST use this field for their profile name/ username.
 - The team authoring this metadata SHOULD attempt to make this field unique whilst also avoiding crass language.

+`bio`
+- Compulsory
+- A freeform text field.
+- This SHOULD NOT support markdown text styling.
+- This SHOULD be used to introduce the team and its USP.
+-- I.e. “We are a team of successful Project Catalyst builders with a broad array of interests and expertise, which makes us perfect...”

+`members`
+- Compulsory
+- The fields describing the individual details of each team member is nested inside this field.
+The nested fields follow the same format as the Registering as an Individual section below except with the addition of the `role` field described below and the removal `donotlist` field in the Registering as an Individual section (teams cannot choose to omit individual members without arousing suspicion).
+- Tooling MUST display the compulsory `name` and `identity` fields for each team member, all other fields are optional.

+`identity`
+- Compulsory
+- A link to a social media profile where the team must reference their DRep ID in their profile.
+- This will be used by people reviewing this team to prove and verify that the team described in the metadata is the same as the team who set up the social media profile.
+- Tooling providers SHOULD warn people that none of the information is verified by the tool and they should DYOR
+- Tooling providers making metadata SHOULD provide some information about why this is important.

 `picture`
 - Optional
 - A base 64 encoded profile picture